 What suits your needs best is a matter of trial and error and experimentation.

-Other questions you'll need to consider are 1) do you need higher BTU’s to grill or 2) are you slow smoking at lower temps?
+Other questions you'll need to consider are 1) do you need higher BTU’s or 2) smoking slow at lower temperature?

 Which have you found to be the best wood pellets?